ecron11/pythonAutomationExcercises/README.md

 # Hello!
 My name is Erik.

-This is a simple excercise I used to learn some file IO operations with python.
-Thanks for checking it out.
+These are some excercises I did to learn different kinds of automation with python including:

+1. File IO (fileIO.py)